cepdnaclk/e16-3yp-gas-level-indicator-and-leakage-detector/hardware/soource-code/README.md

-This contains the main programme and programms to calibrate and check components sepereately.
+This contains the main programme and programmes to calibrate and check components sepereately.